apache/flink-connector-aws/flink-catalog-aws/flink-catalog-aws-glue/README.md

 ### Limitations

 1. **Functions**: Case preservation not yet implemented for user-defined functions due to AWS Glue API limitations
-2. **External Tools**: Tools that bypass this connector may only see lowercase names in Glue
+2. **External Tools**: Tools that bypass this connector may only see lowercase names in Glue for databases and tables
-3. **Performance**: Initial lookup may require scanning when direct case match fails (rare)
+3. **Performance**: Initial lookup may require scanning when direct case match fails (rare case)

+### Case-Insensitive Behavior

+This connector implements **SQL-standard case-insensitive identifier handling**:
+- `MyTable`, `mytable`, and `MYTABLE` all refer to the same table
+- Original case is preserved in metadata and returned in listings
+- Queries work regardless of case variations used

+### Collision Detection

+To prevent conflicts due to Glue's lowercase storage limitation:
+- Creating `MyTable` when `mytable` exists will result in "Table already exists" error
+- Creating `employee_Data` when `Employee_data` exists will result in "Table already exists" error
+- This ensures SQL-standard behavior where identifiers differing only in case are considered identical

 ### Migration from Lowercase-Only